Updated: July 10, 2020 (June 23, 2003)

 SidebarWhy Exchange 2000 Posed Backup Difficulties

-On many Exchange administrators wish lists for the successor to Exchange 2000 is a new backup and restore architecture.
+On many Exchange administrators’ wish lists for the successor to Exchange 2000 was a new backup and restore architecture.
 The Exchange 2000 architecture is inadequate for two main reasons:

 Slow restore times.
-Because Exchange servers must be offline during the restore process, restoring data from a backup can affect the availability of e-mail.
-As Exchange message databases grow past a certain size, it becomes impossible to guarantee users a reasonable recovery time should a live database become damaged.
+Because Exchange 2000 servers must be offline during the restore process, restoring data from a backup can affect the availability of e-mail.
+As Exchange 2000 message databases grew past a certain size, it became impossible to guarantee users a reasonable recovery time should a live database become damaged.

 Atlas Members have full access